mikelangelo-project/log4bsh/README.md

 ```

 However there is no need to touch your scripts.
 If you want to modify the log
 level for a specific script, you can do so from the outside.
-Example:
 ```bash
 #!/bin/bash